35 Password Statistics 2026 – Data Breaches & Industry Report

 How Many Passwords Are Stolen Each Year?

 Hackers exposed over 24 billion passwords in 2022.
-6.7 billion of them were unique paring of usernames and passwords.
+6.7 billion of them were unique pairs of usernames and passwords.

 Besides, more than 6 million data records were exposed in the first quarter of 2023.

-Note: the latest data about the data breaches in 2023 is not yet available.
+Note: The latest data about the password breach statistics in 2025 is not yet available.
 We will update the figures as soon as they are released.

 Source: Norton, Arizona State University, Statista